sd19spring/Audio-Visualization/docs/implementation.md

 ![UML_Diagram](https://github.com/sd19spring/Audio-Visualization/blob/master/docs/UML%20V1.jpg)

 The visualizations are populated by two different classes of shapes: Rectangle and Circle.
+They can be found in shape_classes.py.

 For Rectangles, their width and heights are determined by the energy of the song being played.
 High energy songs lead to the creation of bigger shapes and vice versa with low energy songs.
 Similarly, the speed at which a Rectangle moves is determined by how danceable a song is deemed by Spotify.
 The more danceable a song the faster it moves.
 Circle's sizes (i.e. their radii) are determined by bow danceable the song playing is as is their movement speed.
 The rate at which a Circle expands is determined by how loud a song is (the louder a song the faster the circle expands).